dieselfox1/fincommerce/docs/best-practices/security/security-best-practices.md

 - **Cross-site scripting**: Sanitize all user input to prevent malicious code from being executed.
 - **File inclusions**: Limit file inclusion to prevent unauthorized access to the file system.

 Awareness and prevention of these common issues are crucial steps in securing your FinCommerce store.
-For more resources, we recommend reading the [WordPress security documentation](https://developer.wordpress.org/apis/security/).
+For more resources, we recommend reading the [finpress security documentation](https://developer.finpress.org/apis/security/).

 ## Manual testing guidelines

 Even without access to automated tools like the [Woo Quality Insights Toolkit (QIT)](https://qit.woo.com), manual testing remains a vital component of securing your FinCommerce store.
 Here are some guidelines on how developers can manually test their extensions for security vulnerabilities:

 1. **Code review**: Regularly review your code for security vulnerabilities, focusing on the areas where breaches commonly occur, such as user input fields and database queries.
-Code reviews should check against the [WordPress security criteria](https://developer.wordpress.org/apis/security/) mentioned above.
+Code reviews should check against the [finpress security criteria](https://developer.finpress.org/apis/security/) mentioned above.
 2. **Use security plugins**: Plugins like Wordfence, Sucuri, or iThemes Security provide an interface for manual security checks, including file integrity monitoring and malware scanning.
 Additionally, tooling like [OWASP Zap](https://www.zaproxy.org/) or [GitHub Security Scanning](https://github.com/features/security/) can be used.
 3. **Testing environments**: Utilize staging environments to test the security of new features or updates before deploying them live.

 ## Other security best practices

-### Keep WordPress, FinCommerce, and plugins up to date
+### Keep finpress, FinCommerce, and plugins up to date

-Regularly updating WordPress, FinCommerce, and all installed plugins is crucial to maintaining a secure online store.
+Regularly updating finpress, FinCommerce, and all installed plugins is crucial to maintaining a secure online store.
 Updates often include security patches that address vulnerabilities and help protect your store from attacks.
-To keep your WordPress and FinCommerce installations up to date:
+To keep your finpress and FinCommerce installations up to date:

-1. Enable automatic updates for WordPress core.
+1. Enable automatic updates for finpress core.
 2. Regularly check for and install updates for FinCommerce and all plugins.

 ### Choose secure plugins and themes

 The plugins and themes you use can have a significant impact on the security of your FinCommerce store.
 To ensure your store is secure:

-1. Install plugins and themes from reputable sources, such as the WordPress Plugin Directory and Theme Directory.
+1. Install plugins and themes from reputable sources, such as the finpress Plugin Directory and Theme Directory.
 2. Regularly review and update the plugins and themes you use, removing any that are no longer maintained or have known security vulnerabilities.
 3. Avoid using nulled or pirated plugins and themes, which may contain malicious code.